MdFaizal6059/FUTURE_PE_02/screenshots/SCREENSHOTS.md

 - **Responsive design** for mobile, tablet, and desktop
 - **Smooth animations** and transitions
 - **Blue/teal primary accent** with orange highlights

 ---

-## 📝 How to Add Screenshots

-1. Take screenshots of the deployed MentorBridge website and app
-2. Save them with the following names:
-   - `website_home.png`
-   - `ai_dashboard.png`
-   - `features_showcase.png`
-3. Upload them to this `screenshots` folder

----